DevMountain/angular-drills/README.md

 Create templates for each and a simple menu that allows you to navigate between all three routes.

-Use `resolve` in the `details` state to retrieve a list of smurfs from any of the APIs listed in app #4 above.
+Use any of the APIs listed in app #4 above.
+Get data in the details screen.
 Show that data on the details state/view.
 Be sure the call to retrieve the data resides in a service.

 ``7``
 Create a simple element directive that loads in a header from a template using templateUrl